RobertEkberg/robertekberg.github.io/_posts/How-i-created-this-website/2020-06-19-how-i-created-this-website.md

 ## Create a git repository on github.com

-Create an account on github if you dont already have one [github.com](https://github.com/).
+If you don't already have a [github](https://github.com/) account you can create one.
 Once you have created your account you need to make a new repository.

 Name the repository the same name you have on github.
 For example my name is “RobertEkberg” so my repository name would be robertekberg.github.io.